rumq/java-springboot-course/pages/common-class-notes-learners.md

 1. Go to main/java/com/demo02SimpleAppApplication and run the project

 **Demo 03**
-1.Open demo-03-simple-app file from the repository that you downloaded 2.
-Go to main/java/com/demo03WebAppApplication and run the project 3.
-Check the terminal for the port that the web app is running 4.
-If you want to change what is printed on the main page go to index.html and edit the body
+1. Open demo-03-simple-app file from the repository that you downloaded
+2. Go to main/java/com/demo03WebAppApplication and run the project
+3. Check the terminal for the port that the web app is running
+4. If you want to change what is printed on the main page go to index.html and edit the body

 **Demo 04**
-1.Open demo-04-beans-dependencyinjection from the repo that you download previously 2.
-Go to src/main/java/demo/beans/Application and run the file (it will not start the TomCat because it didn't have web-starter dependency)
+1. Open demo-04-beans-dependencyinjection from the repo that you download previously
+2. Go to src/main/java/demo/beans/Application and run the file (it will not start the TomCat because it didn't have web-starter dependency)

 Create a new java class and name it MyComponent2 in the same folder as MyComponent.java.
 Copy the classes inside MyComponent and run the application.
 Without the annotation it will not change anything if it is runned.